 Robo advisors are a happy medium between a high-cost, full-service financial advisor, and a completely DIY approach.
 There are many trustworthy robo advisors in Canada that will provide you with a preset investment portfolio based on your financial needs.
 Some robo advisors, like Wealthsimple, even offer additional financial planning services if you require it and will pay your transfer fees if you are moving your money from a financial advisor.
-You'll pay lower fees with a robo advisor, but you won't get the same level of customer service that you would with a financial advisor.
+You’ll pay lower fees with a robo advisor, but you won’t get the same level of customer service that you would with a financial advisor.
 Most of your investing will be administered automatically online.
+Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a 25 cash bonus open and fund your first Wealthsimple Invest account (min. $500 initial deposit).
 For all the info, read Young and Thrifty’s Complete Guide to Canada’s Robo Advisors.

 The Bottom Line